dokind/dokind/README.md

 # About Me

 Hi there!
-My name is [Your Name], and this is my personal repository on GitHub.
+My name is Namsrai, and this is my personal repository on GitHub.
 Here you can find some of my projects, skills, and interests.

 ## Skills
 - Flutter :iphone: